RubixML/Iris/README.md

 ## Tutorial

 ### Introduction
-The Iris dataset consists of 50 samples from each of three species of Iris flower - Iris setosa, Iris-virginica, and Iris-versicolor.
+The Iris dataset consists of 50 samples from each of three species of Iris flower - Iris setosa, Iris virginica, and Iris versicolor.
 Each sample is comprised of 4 measurments or *features* - sepal length, sepal width, petal length, and petal width.
-Our objective is to train a K Nearest Neighbors classifier to determine the species of a set of unknown samples.
+Our objective is to train a K Nearest Neighbors classifier to determine the species of Iris flower from a set of unknown samples.
 KNN is an intuitive algorithm that is easy to understand for most beginners.
 Let's get started!

 ![Iris Flower Species](https://raw.githubusercontent.com/RubixML/Iris/master/docs/images/iris-species.png)

 ### Extracting the Data
-Before we can train the K Nearest Neighbors learner, we need to import the data from `dataset.csv` into a dataset object.
+Before we can train the K Nearest Neighbors learner, we need to import the data from `dataset.csv` into our script.
 We'll use the League of Extraordinary PHP packages' [CSV Reader](https://csv.thephpleague.com/) to help us import the data.
 The return values of the `getRecords()` and `fetchColumn()` methods are iterators which we'll load into a [Labeled](https://docs.rubixml.com/en/latest/datasets/labeled.html) dataset.

 > **Note:** The source code for this example can be found in the [train.php](https://github.com/RubixML/Iris/blob/master/train.php) file in project root.